 - First-degree murder – life sentence with a possibility of parole in 25 years

 - Second-degree murder – life sentence with a possibility of parole for 10 years (important to note that the Court can extend to 25 years)

 - Manslaughter – no minimum sentence, maximum sentence life imprisonment (with no minimum parole ineligibility)

 Frequently Asked Questions About Murder and Manslaughter Charges in Alberta

 1. What are some defences to a murder or manslaughter charge?

 When it comes to defending a murder or manslaughter charge, your defence lawyer can look at two factors: provocation and drunkenness.

 In some circumstances, a murder committed in the heat of passion caused by provocation can be reduced to manslaughter.
 The Court does accept that provocation can deprive an ordinary person of the power of self-control which eliminates the intent to kill.

 Those who commit murder in a drug or alcohol-induced mental state can argue that their ability to create the required intent to kill was affected and this can also reduce the murder charge to manslaughter.

 2. Can I be charged for first-degree murder if the murder was not planned and deliberate?

 Although first-degree murder is categorized as murder with intent, murdering a police officer is always charged as first-degree murder.
 The same goes for murders that occur in the commission of certain offences such as hijacking, sexual assault, kidnapping, and hostage-taking.

 3. What’s the difference between manslaughter and self-defence?

 If you killed someone in self-defence, this is not considered a crime.
 Legally, you are allowed to protect yourself if you are attacked.
-However, to claim self-defense in court, you have to prove that you were in imminent danger and that the force you used was necessary to defend or protect yourself, and the force you used was reasonable in the circumstances.
+However, to claim self-defence in court, you have to prove that you were in imminent danger and that the force you used was necessary to defend or protect yourself, and the force you used was reasonable in the circumstances.

 4. If I’m charged with aggravated assault and the person later dies, can I then be charged with murder?